ShivBodh/main/docs/data-pipeline-guide.md

 ---

-## The Architecture: The Four-Step Process
+## The Architecture: The Five-Step Process

-Building a proper media pipeline involves four key steps.
+Building a proper media pipeline involves five key steps.
 This is a backend process that you would run separately from the website itself.

 ### Step 1: Scraping from the Source (e.g., Facebook)